-It's clear now what the sports expert Jay Blahnik - who had never appeared at a Apple keynote before last night - has been working on since joining Apple.
-Apple Fitness+ is a subscription training service specially developed for Apple Watch that provides access to trainer-led workouts in 10 forms of training: walking, running, cycling, rowing, strength training, core, interval training, yoga, dance and "Mindful Cooldown".
+Apple Fitness+ is a subscription training service for iPhone, iPad, and Apple TV, incorporating workout metrics from Apple Watch.
+Subscribers gain access to trainer-led studio-style workouts in 10 forms of training: walking, running, cycling, rowing, strength training, core, interval training, yoga, dance and 'Mindful Cooldown'.

-The workout is synced with your iPhone to view videos and current information about the workout.
-When you've finished, you'll see statistics such as your speed, heart rate and calories burned.
+Workout data from the Apple Watch is synced with the iPhone so subscribers can view videos and information about the workout.
+When a workout is completed, users will see statistics such as speed, heart rate and calories burned.

-Apple promises that the service will also offer tailored recommendations for the next workout, based on your goals and achievements so far.
+Apple says that the service will also offer tailored recommendations for the next workout, based on the subscribers goals and achievements so far.
 Anyone who's spent half an hour searching for suitable workouts on YouTube will appreciate this feature - assuming of course that it works well.

 The service will also be included in the premium version of the new subscription package Apple One.